 The Library of Congress might seem like an odd pick for a couples outing.
 But the beautiful, decorative interior, and it’s homage to learning, feels pretty romantic to us.
 We love to visit when exploring the US Capitol area.
 In fact, there’s an underground tunnel connecting the two buildings; very helpful on a chilly day.
 Map it.

 The Albert Einstein Memorial is another offbeat romantic spot for scholarly couples.
 Snuggle up on the bench with Albert and contemplate the mathematics of love.
 Or take a selfie in the wise one’s lap.
 It’s a cool alternative to all those marble memorials.
 Visit on Pi Day and you can wish Mr. Einstein a birthday while you celebrate math.
 Map it.

 Watching those big, furry panda bears makes us want to cuddle up.
 We suggest a romantic morning stroll around the National Zoo, when the animals are most active.
 If you’re lucky you might even get to see pandas playing outside.
 Map it.

 Tidal Basin, Washington DC

 The Tidal Basin is overrun with crowds during cherry blossom season.
 Otherwise, it’s a lovely destination for a romantic stroll.
 Visit on a warm night and you can enjoy inspiring views of the monuments reflected in the water.
 Map it.

 Capital Wheel, National Harbor

 Impress your date with a trip to National Harbor and a ride on the Capital Wheel.
 Whether you choose daytime views of the Potomac and the harbor, or a night ride when the lights of DC are sparkling, you should get a nice dose of romance.
+Map it.

+There you have it.
+21 romantic places in Virginia and DC with no reservations required.
 How many of these romantic spots have you visited?
 What other romantic places in Virginia and DC should be on our list?